 There persists a belief that Medicaid is an entitlement for people with disabilities, a drain on public resources.
 “There’s no handout to [Medicaid],” says Mary Ann Allen, director of Wildwood Programs in New York.
 “That’s earned resources that are then reinvested in a community and in our loved ones.
 And they in turn are now being able to work if they have stable support, volunteer in ways that people in other organizations benefit from because they have the support of a direct support professional workforce.”
 Maintaining and strengthening this workforce is essential to the well being of people with disabilities and their families.

 DSPs give back to the community.
 How can we give back to DSPs?

-Invaluable: The Unrecognized Profession of Direct Support is a documentary film exploring the underappreciated and underfunded work of direct support professionals (DSPs), the people who support individuals with intellectual and developmental disabilities in living full lives as members of their communities.
+Invaluable: The Unrecognized Profession of Direct Support is a documentary film by he Institute on Community Integration, University of Minnesota exploring the underappreciated and underfunded work of direct support professionals (DSPs), the people who support individuals with intellectual and developmental disabilities in living full lives as members of their communities.
 Through stories and interviews with DSPs, family members, advocates, and people with disabilities from across the country, the film honors the complexity of the work and the immense value it provides to individuals receiving support.
 And it asks us to take action now in strengthening the DSP workforce before the system collapses.
 Read more about “Invaluable” here.

 - Hewitt, A., Lakin, C., Macbeth, J. Kramme, J., & Benway, C. (2018).
 President’s committee for people with intellectual disabilities report to the president 2017: America’s direct support workforce crisis — Effects on people with intellectual disabilities, families, communities and the U.S. economy.
 Washington D.C.: President’s Committee for People with Intellectual Disabilities.